-Application of pension Act, to pensions etc., under this section.
+Application of Pension Act to pensions etc. granted under this section.

-- granted Cap.
-38 - Kthe Min of Home Agoins with the apprecial of HM The Sultan and YDP - Pensions Regulations, to apply to subordinate officer regarding pensions, etc. Cap.
-38 - (1) Sections 9, 11, 12, 13, 14, 15, 16 and 17 of the Pensions Act, shall apply to pensions gratuities and allowances granted under this Part in like manner as if they had been incorporated herein with all modifications necessary to make them applicable. - (2) If any question arises as to what modifications are necessary the decision of His Majesty in Council thereon shall be final. - (1) The Pensions Regulations shall apply to the grant, to subordinate officers, of pensions, gratuities and allowances and to the calculation and payment thereof in like manner as if officers thereof held pensionable offices within the meaning of the Pensions Act and Pensions Regulations, and as if provision had been made therein for the grant of pensions, gratuities and allowances to the subordinate officers.
+- 317. (1) Sections 9, 11, 12, 13, 14, 15, 16 and 17 of the Pensions Act (Chapter 38) shall apply to pensions, gratuities and allowances granted under this Part in like manner as if they had been incorporated herein with all modifications necessary to make them applicable. - (2) If any question arises as to what modifications are necessary, the decision of the Minister of Home Affairs with the approval of His Majesty the Sultan and Yang Di-Pertuan thereon shall be final.